Deviled eggs are one of our favorite appetizers and snacks.

 If you like it spicy, use spicy curry powder instead and you can customize the recipe to suit your own palate!

-This wasabi deviled eggs will surely stand out in a crowd with its green-colored filling!
+These wasabi deviled eggs will surely stand out in a crowd with their green-colored filling!

 Wasabi paste is used in place of the classic mustard in this recipe, which helps to provide the Asian twist, the heat, and the color!